Sub-Riemannian interpolation inequalities: Introduction

 In all the above cases, we are able to prove that the distortion coefficients satisfy

-for some optimal (smallest) $\mathcal{N}$, given by the \emph{geodesic dimension} of the sub-Rie\-mannian structure.
-The geodesic dimension is an invariant initially discovered for sub-Riemannian structures in \cite{curvature}, and subsequentely generalized to metric measure spaces in \cite{R-MCPcorank1}.
-Here, we only mention that, in the sub-Riemannian case, the geodesic dimension is strictly larger than the Hausdorff or the topological dimension, and all three invariants coincide if and only if the structure is actually Riemannian.
-The interpolation inequalities take hence a very pleasant sharp form, in terms of the geodesic dimension $\mathcal{N}$.
+for some minimal $\mathcal{N}$, given by the geodesic dimension of the sub-Rie\-mannian structure (cf.\ Theorem~\ref{t:asymptotics-intro}).
+The interpolation inequalities take hence a very pleasant sharp form.
 For example in the case of the Brunn-Minkowski inequality, for all non-empty Borel sets $A,B$, we have